Germany keen to avoid new 'ice age' in ties between Russia, West

 German Chancellor Angela Merkel and French President on Monday called for Russia and Ukraine to increase their efforts to implement the ceasefire agreement.

 The conflict between Ukrainian forces and Russian-backed separatists has claimed more than 10,000 lives since it erupted in 2014.
-Germany and France have tried to convince both sides to implement a peace deal agreed in Minsk in 2015 but with little success so far.
+Germany and France have tried to convince both sides to implement a peace deal agreed in Minsk in 2015 under the so-called Normandy process but with little success so far.

+Merkel told reporters on Tuesday that sanctions against Russia would be lifted when the situation in eastern Ukraine improved.

 (Reporting by Andrea Shalal; Editing by Hugh Lawson)